p-hofmann/Cpp-Template-Sub1/README.md

 * tests - Unittest files of current module

-As Cpp-Template-Sub1-Sub is not a third party project and considered part of this build, it is included in the 'included' folder, not the 'external' folder.
+As Cpp-Template-Sub1-Sub is not a third party project and considered part of this build, it is included in the 'include' folder, not the 'external' folder.